 In addition, there are other things that appeal to investors when it comes to consumer stocks.
 Many of these companies also offer dividends.
 So where tech stocks and biotech stocks might attract investors for their volatility, consumer stocks offer more than just stock price appreciation.
 Just remember that the best consumer stocks offering dividends will have strong fundamentals and consistent growth.

-Stocks To Watch This Week?
-5 Consumer Tech Stocks In Focus
+Best Cheap Stocks To Buy Now?
+5 Consumer Discretionary Stocks In Focus